Aspect Annual Event: Better business for people and planetBackNews & Events

 12:30-1 pm – 1st Keynote speaker

-- Helen Taylor – (of Ecotricity and Forest Green Rovers) will be talking about novel insights into ‘sustainability disruption’ in the clean energy market and professional football.
-Helen’s presentation will trace the ‘green entrepreneurial’ journey of the clean energy company Ecotricity and their sister company Forest Green Rovers Football Club.
+- Helen Taylor – (of Ecotricity and Forest Green Rovers) talked about novel insights into ‘sustainability disruption’ in the clean energy market and professional football.
+Helen’s presentation traced the ‘green entrepreneurial’ journey of the clean energy company Ecotricity and their sister company Forest Green Rovers Football Club.

 1-2 pm – Lunch + networking